balmha/koronet-technical-test/README.md

    docker build -t docker-repository/image-name .
    ```

-2. Push the Docker image to Docker Hub or ECR by running the following command:
+2. Push the Docker image to Docker Hub (or ECR) by running the push command:
    ```sh
    docker push docker-repository/image-name
    ```